BrettHallen/Nintendo-Famicom/3D_System_HVC-032/README.md

 Its functionality could perhaps be replacated by an Atmega328.<br>

 ## [Logic Analyser](/3D_System_HVC-032/Logic_Analyser)
-Capture of the controller signalling.
+Capture of the controller signalling.  <br>

 You can use the Saleaea Logic 2 software [(free download, no need to have the hardware)](https://saleae.com) to open the .SAL capture file.

 ## [Home Brew Controller](/3D_System_HVC-032/HOME-brewed_Control_Circuit)
 Controller design from 1993 to use the similar Sega Master System (SMS) 3D glasses on a PC.<br>